Vessels

 With Codeβ

 Building a Vessel with code allows you to write and run scripts from scratch with no changes to your existing code or additional configuration files.
-The code is executed on Shipyard's cloud infrastructure in isolation.
+The code is executed on Platform's cloud infrastructure in isolation.

 When building a Vessel with code, your script should return an exit code of 0 to indicate a successful run.
 Any other exit code indicates failure.